 And it all started with Baywatch when David Hasselhoff discovered you.
 Are you still pals?

 He's so wonderful and we are still friends, yes.
 Actually, one of the things that I get a lot of compliments on is the way I behave on set and run my set, and I learned that from him: to make sure that everybody's happy and laughing, because it's tough.
 Nobody wants to do 90 hours a week.
 I don't care how old you are, you've got somewhere else you want to be on a Friday night at two in the morning.

-I’ve heard he’s been talking recently about whether Baywatch should come back…
+I’ve heard rumours that he’s been talking about whether Baywatch should come back…